 The curriculum allows students to focus on specific areas of sport or clinical applications that best meet their individual interests.
-Human Performance incorporates components such as sport nutrition; exercise and sport psychology; exercise physiology; motor behavior; biomechanics; and strength and conditioning which are viable to clinical populations.
+Human Performance incorporates components such as sport nutrition; exercise and sport psychology; exercise physiology; clinical exercise physiology, motor behavior; biomechanics; and strength and conditioning which are viable to both sport and clinical populations.

-The Human Performance concentration requires completion of a group of courses that gives the student a solid background in the science of human performance, electives that can be used to further specialize the course of study, a comprehensive final examination, and a one-semester internship.
-Graduate coursework within the Department of Applied Physiology and Kinesiology covering these areas include both lecture and laboratory coursework.
+The Human Performance concentration requires completion of the following: (1) a group of courses that gives the student a solid background in the science of human performance; (2) electives that can be used to further specialize the course of study; (3) a comprehensive final examination; and (4) a one-semester internship.
+Graduate coursework within the Department of Applied Physiology and Kinesiology covering these areas includes both lecture and laboratory courses.

 - 5 Semester hours Graduate Internship in Area of Specialization

-- 13 Semester hours minimum in approved Elective Courses
+- 7 Semester hours minimum in approved Elective or additional Concentration Courses

 - 30 Total hours minimum for graduation